sadmoonphoenix/RhythmHeavenAdvance/README.md

 You'll need a legally obtained ROM of Rhythm Tengoku (Rev 0) (CRC32: 349D7025) for all systems.

 ### Windows
-If you want to be able to edit the audio files on Windows you'll need to have FFmpeg on the root of project or in your PATH (system-wide installation)!
+If you want to be able to edit the audio files on Windows you'll need to have FFmpeg and Perl on the root of project or in your PATH.
+These will be automagically installed for you.

 1. Open a command prompt.
 2. Download the Rhythm Heaven Advance repository.
 	```batch